 'Nearness of children's homes to school' - we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.
+Kent County Council does not specify where the point will be for each property.
+This means that address points are not necessarily taken from each property's front door, a central point or any other defined point.
+The address point is the location recorded in our software for your home and it may fall anywhere within your property boundary.
+A block of flats has a single address point reference, so applicants living in the same block will be regarded as living the same distance away from a school.
+In the unlikely event that two or more children have equal eligibility for the last available place at the school, the names will be issued a number and drawn randomly to decide which child should be given the place.
 Note - these definitions are used by the Local Authority in relation to admissions to schools that they maintain - REAch2 schools adopt the same definition to avoid any confusion and keep arrangements as simple as possible for local parents and carers.